open-voice-interoperability/docs-archived/components/voice_registry_system.md

 **Storage**

-    The system will need to two storages for persistence and better performance - a persistent storage (like DB) and an in-memory storage (cache).
+    The system needs two storages for persistence and better performance - a persistent storage (like DB) and an in-memory storage (cache).
 A read-only cache is an ideal way to implement the system.
 All read (search) operations go to cache, while all update (write/update/delete) go to DB and then update cache (with enough safeguards to ensure data integrity)

 **DB Usage**

-   Supports both Options - Option 1 is simpler to update records since there is only one record per business entity, whereas Option 2 stores multiple records per business entity and might require additional mapping table to relate/map the multiple records.
+   Supports both Options - Option 1 is simpler to update records since there is only one record per business entity, whereas Option 2 stores multiple records per business entity and requires additional mapping table to relate/map the multiple records.

 **Cache Usage**